 American Lawn Mower 1204-14 Hand Reel 14 Inch Push Lawn Mower

 The American Lawn Mower 1204-14 has a 14-inch deck that can handle most grass types efficiently.
-It is a well-designed mower with durable parts, and like most of the mowers in this category they’re environmentally friendly, fuel efficient and quiet.
-It also has some notable features, including its three spider reel assembly and its high impact wheels that make cutting the lawn a breeze.
-The 1204-14 is lightweight and easy for anyone to use and it stores away easily.
+It is a well-designed mower with durable parts, and like most of the mowers in this category, they’re environmentally friendly, fuel-efficient, and quiet.
+It also has some notable features, including its three spider reel assembly and its high-impact wheels that make cutting the lawn a breeze.
+1204-14 is lightweight and easy for anyone to use and it stores away easily.

 Fiskars 6208 17 Inch Staysharp Push Reel Lawn Mower

 The Fiskars 6208 is probably one of the best reel lawn mowers around.
 It offers convenience and performance without breaking the bank.
-The ergonomic design of the handle, the unique cutting system and the cutting reel that has five high quality steel blades all comes together to give you a reel mower that is comfortable and easy to use and delivers a professional looking lawn time and again.
+The ergonomic design of the handle, the unique cutting system, and the cutting reel that has five high-quality steel blades all come together to give you a reel mower that is comfortable and easy to use and delivers a professional-looking lawn time and again.

-This mower has enough features for us to overlook its limitations – the back wheels assists well with balance and steering, the handle that can be adjusted and an integrated lifting handle.
+This mower has enough features for us to overlook its limitations – the back wheels assist well with balance and steering, the handle that can be adjusted, and an integrated lifting handle.
 While it can’t cut grass taller than six inches, it is still easy to push and maneuver even with it being on the slightly heavier side.

 Gardena 4020 12-Inch Silent Push Reel Lawn Mower 300